Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Proposed JRC Waveform Design in mmWave and Low-THz Bands

 The resultant zero frequency points can be utilized for data transmission.
 As presented in Fig. \ref{fig6}, totally $({M}'-1)$ $L_m$-length data sequences modulated with the constellation alphabet $\mathcal{M}$, expressed by $\mathbf{s}_{i,m}=\left[s_{i,m}[0],s_{i,m}[1],\cdots,s_{i,m}[L_m-1] \right]$ for $i=1,2,\cdots,M'-1$, are periodically transmitted for ${M}'$ times.
 Meanwhile, phase rotation is imposed on each copy of the data sequence, yielding the extended data sequence written as

 where we have

-Based on (\ref{eq_lemma2_1})-(\ref{eq_lemma2_proof}), ${\mathbf{s}}'_{i,m}$ merely takes up the $({M}'k'+i)$-th frequency points ($k'=0,1,\cdots,L_m-1$) by performing an $L'_m$-DFT for $i=1,\cdots,M'-1$, respectively.
-Then the extended sensing and data sequences can be superposed together without mutual interference, written as
+According to (\ref{eq_lemma2_1})-(\ref{eq_lemma2_proof}), ${\mathbf{s}}'_{i,m}$ merely takes up the $({M}'k+i)$-th frequency points ($k=0,1,\cdots,L_m-1$) by performing an $L'_m$-DFT for $i=1,\cdots,M'-1$, respectively.
+Therefore, the extended sensing and data sequences can be superposed together without mutual interference, written as

 which is then moved to the $m$-th subband utilizing the transmitter structure in Fig. \ref{fig3} for $m=0,1,\cdots,M-1$, respectively.
 Finally, the proposed DE-MS-QP waveform is obtained by adding up resultant signals on each subband, whose equivalent baseband expression is formulated as